Skip to main content

 emacs.nix

-• GUI toolkits: GTK3, pgtk (pure GTK for Wayland), NS (Cocoa/NeXTstep on macOS), Motif, Athena, X11, or no GUI at all (noGui = true).
+• GUIs: pgtk (pure GTK / Wayland; the only Linux GUI), NS (Cocoa/NeXTstep; the only macOS GUI, patched by default), or no GUI at all (noGui = true).

-• Image formats: WebP (default), Cairo (X11 default), optionally ImageMagick.
+• Image formats: WebP (default), optionally ImageMagick.

 Cache-parity invariant